 In TIG and MIG welding, you can weld every metal; however, every metal welding needs its specification and preparation work.
-Both TIG and MIG welders can perfectly weld aluminium, but stainless steel is only weld by TIG welding.
+Both TIG and MIG welders can perfectly weld aluminum, but stainless steel is only welded by TIG welding.

 Although there are still some MIG welders doing the MIG stainless steel welding, mainly stainless steel welding is done by TIG welding.

 The reason behind only TIG welding of stainless steel is due to its uncoated fabrication.
 It is an expensive material and requires a spotless weld.
 Only TIG welding can make stainless steel tanks with perfect sealing.

 Steel is one of the dirtiest metals because of its smooth and shiny surface.
 In TIG welding, cleaning the steel surface is the most important thing for making a perfect quality weld.
 There is much time needed in TIG welding steel cleaning as compared to MIG welding.

 6. Welder dress